ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 <br>

+#### 3.2.2.
+Legacy-FR-Migration Status
-- <b>Is User Migrated</b> - Custom node provided in the SSO toolkit.
+Custom node provided in the SSO toolkit.
 Calls the default ForgeRock IDM managed object API to determine whether the user is already migrated.
 This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 ```
-Node class: /src/main/java/org.forgerock.openam.auth.node.CheckUserMigrationStatus.java
+Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyFRMigrationStatus.java
-Plugin class: /src/main/java/org.forgerock.openam.auth.node.plugin.CheckUserMigrationStatusPlugin.java
-Configuration file: /src/main/resources/org/forgerock/openam/auth/node/CheckUserMigrationStatus.properties
+Configuration File: /src/main/resources/org/forgerock/openam/auth/node/LegacyFRMigrationStatus.properties

 Configuration          | Example                                                            | Description
 ---------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------
 IDM User Endpoint      | <<proto>://<<host>>/openidm/managed/user?_queryFilter=userName+eq+ | End point used to verify in ForgeRock IDM if the user is migrated
 IDM Admin User         | idmAdmin                                                           | IDM admin user used to query the IDM user endpoint
-IDM Admin Password     | idmPassword                                                        | IDM admin password used to query the IDM user endpoint
+IDM Password Secret ID | openidmadminpass                                                   | field for the IDM admin password secret id.
+The secret from the file system with this id. must contain the value of the password for the IDM administrator user
 ```

 <br>

+#### 3.2.3.
+Page Node
-- <b>Page Node</b> - The default page node in ForgeRock IAM used to capture user credentials.
+The default page node in ForgeRock IAM used to capture user credentials.
 This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 <br>

+#### 3.2.4.
+Legacy-FR-Create FR User
-- <b>Create User in DS</b> - Custom node provided in the SSO toolkit.
+Custom node provided in the SSO toolkit.
 Calls the default ForgeRock IDM managed object API to provision the user in ForgeRock.
 This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.
 The node uses the following shared state attributes:

 ```
-Node class: /src/main/java/org.forgerock.openam.auth.node.CreateUser.java
+Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyFRCreateForgeRockUser.java
-Plugin class: /src/main/java/org.forgerock.openam.auth.node.plugin.CreateUserPlugin.java
-Configuration file: /src/main/resources/org/forgerock/openam/auth/node/CreateUser.properties
+Configuration File: /src/main/resources/org/forgerock/openam/auth/node/LegacyfrCreateForgeRockUser.properties

 Configuration          | Example                                                            |Description
 ---------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Legacy URL             | <<proto>>://<<host>>/openam/json/realms/root/realms/legacy/users/  | End point used to get profile attributes from the legacy IAM
 IDM User Endpoint      | <<proto>>://<<host>>/openidm/managed/user?_action=create           | End point used to create a user in ForgeRock IDM
 IDM Admin User         | idmAdmin                                                           | IDM admin user used to query the IDM user endpoint
-IDM Admin Password     | idmPassword                                                        | IDM admin password used to query the IDM user endpoint
+IDM Password Secret ID | openidmadminpass                                                   | field for the IDM admin password secret id.
+The secret from the file system with this id. must contain the value of the password for the IDM administrator user
 Set Password Reset     | true/false - on/off                                                | Switch used to determine if the node is used on a scenario that cannot migrate the user password.
 Set to true if the password can't be migrated.
 ```

 <br>

+#### 3.2.5.
+Data Store Decision
-- <b>Data Store Decision</b> - This is the default node for credential validation in ForgeRock IAM.
+This is the default node for credential validation in ForgeRock IAM.
 This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 <br>

+#### 3.2.6.
+Legacy-FR-Login
-- <b>Legacy Log In</b> - Custom node provided in the SSO toolkit.
+Custom node provided in the SSO toolkit.
 Validates credentials (username and password) entered by the user against the legacy IAM system via an SDK/API call.
 The default node uses a POST API call with the username and password fetched from the shared state.
 The URL is configurable, the node expects a successful response of 200 OK and a specific cookie to be present in the response.
 The cookie name is configurable.
 The node is vendor-specific and is flexible enough to be tailored for each vendor.
 The Oracle plugin provides a custom implementation for this node using the Oracle Access Client SDK.

 ```
-Node class: /src/main/java/org.forgerock.openam.auth.node.LegacyLogin.java
+Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyFRLogin.java
-Plugin class: /src/main/java/org.forgerock.openam.auth.node.plugin.LegacyLoginPlugin.java
-Configuration file: /src/main/resources/org/forgerock/openam/auth/node/LegacyLogin.properties
+Configuration File: /src/main/resources/org/forgerock/openam/auth/node/LegacyFRLogin.properties

 Configuration          | Example                                                            | Description
 ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------